 Mulch should be applied loosely and not compacted.
 Mulch should be kept back a few inches from the stems or crowns of plants and trunks of trees.
 If placed too closely, mulch can retain moisture and cause plant stems and trunks to rot.

 Mulch can control insects and diseases.
 Straw mulch can reduce the number of adult cucumber beetles laying eggs at the base of the plants.
-Mulch reduces or eliminated the spread of fungal spores often spread by the splashing of irrigation water or rain.
+Mulch reduces or eliminates the spread of fungal spores often spread by the splashing of irrigation water or rain.

 • Aged compost.
-Loose, aged compost applied as a 2- or 3-inch sheet across the soil will slow soil moisture evaporation and keep roots cool in hot weather.
+Loose, aged compost applied as a 2- or 3-inch (5-7.5cm) sheet across the soil will slow soil moisture evaporation and keep roots cool in hot weather.
 Aged compost adds a wide-range of nutrients to the soil and improves soil structure and the retention of soil moisture.

 • Grass clippings.
 Dried and aged grass clippings free of seed or weeds will protect the soil and add nitrogen to the soil as it decomposes.
 Avoid fresh grass clippings more than ½ inch thick which can mat and decay from the center causing a sour smell and too much heat.
 Lawn clippings used as mulch should be herbicide- and pesticide-free.